Zywave/booster/src/_areas/design-system/patterns/data-visualization.md

 ### Designing a dashboard

 A dashboard's purpose should be reflected in its layout.
 The design of the dashboard should suit how it will be used, whether it's a tool for deeply exploring data or answering predefined questions.
+The layout plays a critical role in conveying information effectively.
+To ensure that users can quickly grasp the key insights while still having access to supporting data, follow these best practices for arranging your dashboard elements:

-Dashboards should prioritize the most important information by placing charts with high significance toward the top.
+1. Dashboards should prioritize the most important information by placing charts with high significance toward the top 2.

 Here are some best practices for creating effective data visualization layouts: